comfyanonymous/ComfyUI_examples/faq/README.md

 Some rare checkpoints like ProtoGen_X3.4 don't come with CLIP weights.
 The CLIPLoader node in ComfyUI can be used to load CLIP model weights like [these SD1.5 ones](https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/text_encoder/model.safetensors).

+## What is the difference between strength_model and strength_clip in the "Load LoRA" node?

+These separate values control the strength that the LoRA is applied separately to the CLIP model and the main MODEL.
+In most UIs adjusting the LoRA strength is only one number and setting the lora strength to 0.8 for example is the same as setting both strength_model and strength_clip to 0.8.

+The reason you can tune both in ComfyUI is because the CLIP and MODEL/UNET part of the LoRA will most likely have learned different concepts so tweaking them separately can give you better images.